ARMED ROBBERY INVESTIGATION UNDERWAY

-Police are actively searching for an armed male suspect responsible for robbing a business establishment on West Bay Street on Saturday, August 31, 2024.
+NASSAU, BAHAMAS – Police are actively searching for an armed male suspect responsible for robbing a business establishment on West Bay Street on Saturday, August 31, 2024.

 Preliminary reports indicate that shortly before 9:00 p.m., an unknown male entered a licensed premises, approached an employee, produced a firearm, and stole an undisclosed sum of cash and merchandise from the establishment before fleeing the scene.